qiyangqd/STAT545-participation/README.md

 * This is my participation repository for the course **STAT 545A** at UBC.
 It is used to store the files I worked on during class meetings.
 We had 14 class meetings, and files for each class are put in corresponding folders.
 For instance, files made in **Class Meeting 01** are put in **CM01**.
 The content can be found below.

 ## Content
-Below are the quick links to the output files of each class meeting (mainly in **.html** and **.R format**).
+Below are the quick links to the **.html** output of each class meeting mainly.
 If you want to know more about my participation, please open the folder you are interested in to find a brief introduction and some other files like **.rmd**.

 1. CM01: Introduction to STAT 545 and GitHub